 Something dark shifted inside him, and Wylie nearly stumbled sideways as the room tilted a moment.
 Grasping his head, his eyes fixed on the gun and where Diego was standing.
 He couldn’t let this happen.
 He had to stop it.

 “Listen to me, really closely here.”
 Wylie took a tentative step as he scrambled to think of something that would convince Diego to stop.
 He was a full seven feet away from the gangster.
 It wasn’t near enough to do a flying leap faster than a bullet, but if he could inch a bit closer…

 “What?”
 Diego grunted.
 His dark eyes were full of warning when he glanced his way, and Wylie froze.

 “I’m not going back!”
-Diego snapped his gaze back to Wylie, the gun lifting a moment, only to return back to its original target.
+Diego snapped his gaze back to Wylie, and the gun lifted a moment only to return back to its original target.
 “You don’t understand what it’s like in there, freak, what they fucking do to you!
 Arms like yours, they might leave you the fuck alone.
 But me?
 You think they care if I’m pretty or not?
 You think they care if I run with anyone?”
-Fear and rage battled on Diego’s features as he relived something only he could remember.
+Fear and rage battled on Diego’s features as he relived something in his mind.
 His body shook, and the red flushing his face and neck spread down his chest.

 It was possible.
 Fuck, the cops could already be there.

 Wylie turned back, his frustration growing with every second of the fucked up situation.
 “Listen, if this all goes to shit, you’re either in it for robbery, which is a fucking cakewalk, or it’s murder.
 Think!”
 Wylie stressed, desperation creeping into his voice.
 “They will never let you out if you kill this guy.
 You fucking hear me?
 They will lock you away with the animals forever!”

 “Shit… Shit!”
 Diego hissed.
 The gun rattled in his grip as his hands shook.
 “You don’t get it, freak.
 You can’t… Shit!”